edgelesssys/emojivoto/README.md

     //...
     ```

-1. Create a Recovery key
+1. (Optional) Create a recovery key

     As described in the [Marblerun docs](https://www.marblerun.sh/docs/features/recovery/) some cases require manual intervention to restart the Coordinator on a different host.